wengwenchao123/DaCHF-Trip/README.md

-# Hyper-Trip
+#  DaCHF-Trip

 ## Brief Introduction

-This is a PyTorch implementation of **A Hypernetwork and Contrastive Learning Framework for Trip Recommendation**
+This is a PyTorch implementation of **Dual-aspect Contrastive Hyper Fusion Transformer for Trip Recommendation**

 ## Environmental Requirements